 - Are a Supertaster.
 Yes, this is a thing.
 Supertasters are 25% of people who taste certain flavors/foods more strongly.

 - Already a pill popper.
 Aforementioned.
-Simply add to your handful of morning pills (e.g. taking Probiotics and collagen together)
+Simply add to your handful of morning pills since it’s safe to take collagen with vitamins.

 Conclusion: which is better?